 P4 Trillion Infrastructure Projects in the Philippines to Be Finished by 2028

 September 16, 2022 by Matthew Du

-The next couple of years is bound to be big ones for Filipino infrastructure development.
+The next couple of years after 2023 is bound to be big ones for Filipino infrastructure development.
 The current Marcos administration has recently set its sights on finishing projects worth four trillion pesos by 2028, according to the National Economic and Development Authority (NEDA).
 The exciting announcement serves to signify the continuation of the Build Build Build program, which the former Duterte Administration set into motion.
 Currently, seventy-three flagship projects from the original list of 112 are being prioritized to upgrade the Philippine Development Plan.